 Students who have completed orientation, assessment, and developed a student education plan are granted registration priority.
 However, this priority is lost at the first registration opportunity after a student is placed on academic or progress probation for two consecutive semesters or has earned 100 or more degree‐applicable units at RSCCD.

 Loss of Eligibility for the California College Promise Grant (CCPG)

 Students who are eligible for the California College Promise Grant (CCPG) may lose their eligibility if they fail to sustain a GPA of 2.0 or higher and complete more than 50 percent of their coursework.
 If a student's cumulative GPA falls below 2.0 for two consecutive primary terms (Fall or Spring), the student is placed on academic probation.
 If the cumulative number of units completed is not more than 50 percent in two consecutive primary terms, the student is placed on progress probation.
-Any combination of two consecutive primary terms (Fall/Spring semester) of academic or progress probation may result in loss of California College Promise Grant (CCPG) eligibility.
+Any combination of two consecutive primary terms (Fall/Spring semester) of academic or progress probation may result in the loss of California College Promise Grant (CCPG) eligibility.